How do I obtain proof that I've completed GCP training for ICH version 3?

 • a continuing review application for a study on which they are named

-The webIRB system will conduct automatic checks to ensure all key personnel have current human subjects training.
+The BruinIRB system will conduct automatic checks to ensure all key personnel have current human subjects training.
 If any key personnel have missing or expired training, or if the personnel’s CITI account is not linked to their UCLA Single Sign On (SSO), the system will block submission of the application.

 Principal Investigators are responsible for assuring that all Key Personnel on the study have completed the UCLA CITI training requirements.